 The app was built out of the founder’s personal need to bring self-transformation and by recommendation from his therapist to practice more gratitude.
 It was not developed with the support of a research team, but it offers a tool to help with practice and habit that has science-backed benefits.
 It can lower symptoms of depression, boost happiness, and improvements in well-being.

 The app is lightweight and free, it offers in-app purchases with costs varying on the membership type.
 Contains color personalization and additional security set-ups with fingerprints or passcodes.
 It uses reminders, home-screen widgets, and access to previous entries, to motivate users to revisit the app for further use and a continuous state of gratitude.
-The development team is on a constant lookout for users' reviews and feedback to work on updates and giving responses to any concerns users may have.
+The development team is on a constant lookout for users' reviews and feedback to work on updates and give responses to any concerns users may have.

 Ratings: 4.8 Play Store (27k+ reviews) & 4.9 Apple Store (17k reviews)